saedMuhamed/mern-stack-starter-project/README.md

-# Mern Stack Starter project
+# MERN WStack Starter project
 ### This a mern stack project for your starter project